ManvishK7122/Data-Job-Salary-Analysis/README.md

 | Hybrid  | 57 | $80,113.7 | $250,000 | $7,500 |

 - Across the different experience levels and job families, the companies that have the highest average pay are medium sized companies and occationally larger/corporations at certain experience levels.
 When looking into what level of remoteness has the highest average salary usually on-site and fully remote jobs pay the highest which confirms the previous insight.
+  - Here are the top 3 average salaries for each of the conditions.

 ***Analysts***